-Bruce Percy leads our photo safari through the Atacama desert of Northern Chile and the salt flats of Uyuni in Bolivia.
+Bruce Percy leads a wonderful photo safari through the Atacama desert of Northern Chile and the salt flats of Uyuni in Bolivia.

 Bruce is renowned landscape photographer and guides you through stunning landscapes, helping improve your photographic skills.